What Is An Automated Valuation Model (AVM)?

 Have you ever wanted to know the value of a property?
 Instead of going through the expensive process of hiring an appraiser, you can take advantage of an automated valuation model.

 Let’s take a closer look at what an automated valuation model is.

-Automated Valuation Model (AVM), Defined
+Automated Valuation Model (AVM): Defined And Explained

 An automated valuation model (AVM) is a software-based tool that’s used in residential and commercial real estate to determine property value.
 The service uses mathematical or statistical modeling with a combination of existing databases to determine the value of a particular property.

 Since an automated valuation model is based on existing data, the valuations produced are only as good as the information available.
-With that, AVMs may be inaccurate if the data is outdated or inaccurate.
+With that, AVMs may be inaccurate if the data is outdated or incorrect.

-AVM is widely used to value residential and commercial real estate, as well as to support underwriting for mortgages and loans.
+AVMs are widely used to value residential and commercial real estate, as well as to support underwriting for mortgages and loans.

 What Is An AVM’s Purpose In Real Estate?

 AVMs are used throughout the real estate industry.